The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/MacOS.md

 ## MacOS Themes for Windows 10 and 11

-A collection theme packs inspired by the MacOS operating system.
+A collection theme packs for Windows 10 and 11 inspired by the MacOS operating system.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/macos/-/raw/main/Extras/Preview.bmp)